"Human life:" Any living cell or group of cells containing human DNA. A

 families?
 Most agree that there are three options:

-1) To take no action, have the baby, and raise it herself (hopefully
+1) To take no action, give birth, and raise it herself (hopefully

 with support from others).